What to expect on a Retreat...

 That depends on your definition of "crazy," but no, that is not our intent.
 We use Christ's life as a model for our retreat.
 While some of his contemporaries may have thought he did some crazy stuff, we prefer to view His life as driven by a passion to do much good.
 The world can use more men who, like Christ, are willing to take a risk and lead the way in doing good.
 So, if we come off as crazy, it's because we're passionate about helping men unleash their most authentic masculine selves to do much good.

-Is this a retreat that will “bash” the Church or God?
+Is this a retreat that will “bash” religious communities, people, or God?

 This is not a retreat to “bash” anything.
 All participants and staff are encouraged to respect the beliefs of others, even if it differs from their own beliefs.
-Individuals are given the opportunity to look at their individual experiences and beliefs, including those around the Church of Jesus Christ of Latter-day Saints and God, even if those experiences are negative.
+Individuals are given the opportunity to look at their individual experiences and beliefs, even if those experiences are negative.
 The retreat does not promote one particular outcome other than to support men in finding resolution and peace, whatever that looks like for them.